RoboMaster-Club/Onboarding-Project-1/readme.md

 # Onboarding Project - Introduction to Embedded 1

+## Overview

+The end goal of this project is to write firmware for an embedded system in order to blink an LED.
+The codebase will be set up for you, and all you have to do is write the actual blink function.
+This is mostly just familiarizing yourself with the necessary tools and the general layout of an STM32 codebase.

 ## Background info

 For many of you, this is your first time hearing about an embedded system, and that is OK!
 An embedded system is simply a small computer designed to perform a specific task and is often times integrated into larger system.
 This differs from a regular computer, which is more general-purpose.
 Embedded systems are usually less powerful and have limited resources, but they are much smaller and cheaper.
 They can be found in cars, medical equipment—or, in our case, a robot!